 Some bicyclists enjoy riding on unpaved or gravel roads.
 The best source for finding unpaved roads VDOT maintains is to consult the interactive Virginia Unpaved Roads map.
 The VDOT County Map Series is another resource and is available online as PDFs.
 Please note this map series was last updated in 2004 so some of the roads have since been paved.
 One way to confirm whether a road has been paved is to view it in satellite imagery using an online mapping service.
 Dry unpaved roads often show up much lighter in satellite imagery than pavement.

 Crossing the Waters

-The eastern portion of the state features many rivers and bays.
-Several major river crossings are prohibited to bicyclists:
+Cyclists in Hampton Roads and the eastern portion of Virginia may encounter rivers and bays when they ride.
+Several major river crossings are prohibited to bicyclists and pedestrians, including:

 - Hampton Roads Bridge-Tunnel (I-64).

 - Nice Bridge leading to Maryland (U.S. Route 301).